Using Photoresistor From Raspberry PI To Detect Light

 Photoresistors are analogic components.
 So it can be used with microcontrollers having analogic inputs (like Arduino) to read light level.

-Unfortunately, Raspberry PI has only digital inputs (with threshold between High and Low being around 1V).
-This means that, without specific analogic-to-digital hardware, we’ll be able only to read if light is high or low.
+Unfortunately, Raspberry PI has only digital inputs (with the threshold between High and Low being around 1V).
+This means that, without specific analogic-to-digital hardware, we’ll be able only to read if the light is high or low.

-In this article, I’ll show you how to use photoresistor with Raspberry PI and python to detect if light is high or low.
+In this article, I’ll show you how to use a photoresistor with Raspberry PI and python to detect if the light is high or low.
 I’ll use a Raspberry Pi Zero W, but this article applies also to newer Raspberry PI boards.

 What We Need

-As usual, I suggest adding from now to your favourite ecommerce shopping chart all needed hardware, so that at the end you will be able to evaluate overall costs and decide if continuing with the project or removing them from shopping chart.
+As usual, I suggest adding from now to your favourite e-commerce shopping cart all the needed hardware, so that at the end you will be able to evaluate overall costs and decide if to continue with the project or remove them from the shopping cart.
 So, hardware will be only:

 - Raspberry PI Zero W (including proper power supply or using a smartphone micro usb charger with at least 3A) or newer Raspberry PI Board